MayCXC/maycxc.github.io/_posts/2019-3-28-pretending-pointers.md

 "pseudo-references"?

 In C, we can use pointers to pointers to simplify some operations on graph structures.
-Typically, those graphs are made of a bunch of nodes that point to each other.
-By using a pointer to a pointer to traverse graphs of these linked nodes, we can avoid storing a "last" or "next" node when inserting or deleting them from a graph, instead storing a pointer to the pointer to the next node in our graph.
-To bad we can't do something like that in Java...
+Typically, those graphs are made of a bunch of nodes that store pointers to each other.
+By storing a pointer to a pointer to a node when traversing graphs of these linked nodes, we can avoid storing a "last" or "next" pointer to a node when inserting or deleting nodes in a graph.
+Too bad we can't do something like that in Java...

 {% highlight java %}
 class Node<T> extends Box<T> {